M&A Industry Experience

 - Import & Distribution Company that imported goods primarily from China and sold them to retail stores in the US.
-They sold primarily consumer goods including travel kits, packaging tools, cosmetics, electronics, clothing, and more.
+They sold mainly consumer goods including travel kits, packaging tools, cosmetics, electronics, clothing, and more.
 One concern potential buyers had was that 60% of their revenue came from 3 customers.
-There were some other distribution companies that were interested but the best offer came from two partners that had been friends for a while.
+Some other distribution companies were interested, but the best offer came from two partners that had been friends for a while.
 One of the partners had sales experience and felt that he could grow the business by proactively opening up new accounts.
 The other partner was supplying the funds and overall business knowledge.
 They offered full price and had bank financing in place.

 - Chemical & Mineral Distribution Company.
-They had a number of products that they sourced from within the US and overseas.
+They had many products that they sourced from within the US and overseas.
 They distributed products to industrial users within industries such as Paint, Paper, Cosmetics, Plastic, Rubber, Agriculture, and Pharmaceuticals.
 The owner of the company had tried to sell the company unsuccessfully with another Broker that had used for over a year.
-We were able to successfully locate a number of potential buyers.
+We were able to locate many potential buyers successfully.
 The winning bid came from an investment firm headquartered in Hong Kong that had financial assets of over $500 Million.
-They did prefer to use some financing however so we introduced a local bank that we had a relationship with that supplied the funding with a 20% down payment.
+They did prefer to use some financing; however, so we introduced a local bank that we had a relationship with that supplied the funding with a 20% down payment.